genesiscommunitysuccess/docs/versioned_docs/version-2022.4/overview-template.md

 This area is **aimed at people who already have some development knowledge**.
-Ideally, you should have experience of Java and/or Javascript, but development experience in any object-oriented language is a good starting point.
+Ideally, you should have experience of Java and/or JavaScript, but development experience in any object-oriented language is a good starting point.